ritobanrc/grade11/brag_sheet.md

 ## TryEngineering Summer Camp
 * I attended the TryEngineering Summer Camp at UCR, offered by the IEEE (Institute of Electrical and Electronics Engineers).
 Here, we were exposed to a series of different engineering problems, from several different disciplines of engineering.

+## Leadership
+* Superintendent Advisory Council
+* President of STEMDev
+* President of YDSA